bootdotdev/blog/content/education/part-time-coding-bootcamp.md

 If you haven’t done too much prep work on your own, I recommend a longer course to give yourself enough time to learn everything you’ll need to know to land your first job and successfully get your feet under you as a professional programmer.

 It’s great to try out one of the cheaper courses to build up some foundational knowledge.
-You’ll get a feel for whether you need the added structure of a synchronous program in order to motivate yourself or you just want some more live interactions on your learning journey.
+You’ll get a feel for whether you need the added structure of a synchronous program to motivate yourself or you just want some more live interactions on your learning journey.

 Some of the asynchronous courses like [boot.dev](https://boot.dev/)’s have online communities which can help you when you get stuck, give you career advice, and help you figure out how to best expand and use your growing knowledge.